openvinotoolkit/nncf/examples/torch/classification/README.md

 - Torchvision models (ResNets, VGG, Inception, etc.) and datasets (ImageNet, CIFAR 10, CIFAR 100) support
 - Custom models support
-- Configuration file examples for sparsity, quantization, and quantization with sparsity
+- Configuration file examples for sparsity, quantization, filter pruning and quantization with sparsity
 - Export to ONNX that is supported by the OpenVINO™ toolkit
 - DataParallel and DistributedDataParallel modes
 - Tensorboard-compatible output